Kadhalil Sodhappuvadhu Yeppadi

-Kadhilil Sodhappuvadhu Yeppadi is a 2012 Indian Tamil-language romantic comedy film written and directed by Balaji Mohan in his feature debut and produced by S. Sashikanth, Nirav Shah and Siddharth under YNOT Studios and Etaki Entertainment, respectively.
+Kadhalil Sodhappuvadhu Yeppadi is a 2012 Indian Tamil-language romantic comedy film written and directed by Balaji Mohan in his feature debut.
 Based on Balaji's short film of the same name, it revolves around the romantic relationship between collegemates Arun (Siddharth) and Parvathy (Amala Paul).

+Kadhalil Sodhappuvadhu Yeppadi was produced by S. Sashikanth under YNOT Studios, and Siddharth and Nirav Shah under Etaki Entertainment.
 The film was shot in Chennai, Hyderabad and Bangalore within 35 working days.
-The film features music composed by Thaman S, cinematography is handled by Nirav Shah and editing done by T. S. Suresh.
-It was partially reshot in Telugu as Love Failure.
+It features music composed by Thaman S, cinematography is handled by Nirav Shah and editing done by T. S. Suresh.
+The film was partially reshot in Telugu as Love Failure.

 Kadhalil Sodhappuvadhu Yeppadi and Love Failure were released worldwide on 17 February 2012 during the Valentine's Day week and were critically and commercially successful.
-The film received a nomination for the Filmfare Award for Best Actress – Tamil for Amala Paul, and three nominations at the South Indian International Movie Awards.
+Amala Paul received a nomination for the Filmfare Award for Best Actress – Tamil, and the film received three nominations at the South Indian International Movie Awards.